Importance of network coin demand

 Digital money is entirely different.
 With digital money, people can find out about goods and services online and find out the prices immediately including what forms of money the seller accepts.
 The buyer can exchange their own money for another form of money almost instantaneously from anywhere in the world.
 Systems could even be created to automate the process of exchanging any money you receive into other assets the moment you receive digital money.
 Implementing a demurrage money can create an incentive for these types of solutions to be developed.
 People are incentivised to hold other assets if the money they are holding is losing value.
 Generally people will prefer to hold assets that retain or appreciate in value over time like a digital gold token or a similar type of asset.

 The key difference with physical and digital money is the speed in which changes to the incentives will impact the system of money.
 Physical money is more difficult to change when a system is adopted as it is inconvenient to hold multiple forms of physical money that others might not accept in person.
 Digital money enables people to buy and sell goods and services in an instant and exchange their existing money into any other type of money or asset rapidly.
-Web3 networks only further increase peoples choice and flexibility to use different forms of money.
-Users will be able to immediately change from one system of money to another, meaning any Web3 implementation of money will need to regularly consider why people are going to continue using a demurrage system of money when compared against any alternatives.
+Web3 networks only further increase the amount of choice and flexibility people have to use different forms of money.
+Users will be able to immediately change from one system of money to another, meaning any Web3 implementation of money will need to regularly consider why people are going to continue using a demurrage based system of money when compared against any alternatives.

 Web3 money is programmable and these emerging networks are increasingly becoming cheaper and faster.
 Introducing a network coin tax could create an incentive for people to avoid holding the network coin until it was absolutely necessary to use it.
 This could create an ongoing amount of sell pressure for the network coin due to this incentive to quickly exchange it.
 If no one wants to hold the network coin this could limit its demand and therefore its price.
 People might accept the money during exchange but then immediately exchange it for another asset that doesn’t lose value.
-Limited price value of the network coin could put the security of the network at risk as it is the network coin that is often used for node operator compensation, governance and funding decisions in the network.
-A network coin that has minimal demand increases the opportunity for someone to quickly attain a large amount of the network coin and then attempt to maliciously attack the network.
+Limited price value of the network coin could put the security of the network at risk as it is the network coin that is commonly used for node operator compensation, governance and funding decisions in the network.
+A network coin that has minimal demand increases the opportunity for someone to quickly attain a large amount of the network coin to maliciously attack the network.

 Undesirable outcomes